hdzhangUST/hdzhangUST.github.io/_pages/teaching.md

 {% include base_path %}

-> The fruit of righteousness in peace is sown for them  that make peace.---<cite>John 3:18</cite>
+> The fruit of righteousness in peace is sown for them  that make peace. ---<cite>John 3:18</cite>

 Teaching